- 10.6–12.6 in

 This elusive bird sleeps much of the day, then feeds around dusk and dawn.
 They probe for insect larvae and other prey in marshes, bogs, along pond and river edges, and in other wet settings, using the sensory receptors at the tip of their long, straight bills to locate food.
 Despite their somewhat pudgy, unbalanced look, Wilson’s Snipe are strong, fast flyers reaching speeds of more than 60 miles per hour.
 If you flush one, it will burst from cover with a characteristic zigzagging flight that distinguishes it from other sandpipers.
 These birds are best known for their dramatic “winnowing” courtship displays: as a snipe (usually a male but sometimes a female) circles and dives over the breeding territory, air rushes over the outspread tail feathers.
 This creates a haunting, whirring hu-hu-hu sound.
 Both males and females winnow as part of courtship or to rebuff potential predators, and males perform the winnowing flight when advertising and defending territory.
 Like many sandpipers, a Wilson’s Snipe with eggs or chicks will attempt to distract a predator with an elaborate show of feigned injury, fluttering up from the nest and falling to the ground, or flopping on its side or breast and beating its wings.

-Wilson’s Snipes are widespread and their numbers have been stable overall since 1966, according to the North American Breeding Bird Survey.
+Wilson’s Snipe is widespread and overall populations remained stable between 1966 and 2014, according to the North American Breeding Bird Survey.
 The global breeding population, which is shared between the U.S. and Canada, is estimated at 2 million individuals.
-Approximately 136,000 snipe are shot by U.S. hunters each year, according to the U.S. Fish and Wildlife Service; this number was probably several times higher during the mid-twentieth century.
+The species is not on the 2014 State of the Birds Watch List.
+Approximately 105,000 Wilson's Snipe were taken annually by hunters between 2006 and 2010 in the U.S. and Canada combined; this number was probably several times higher during the mid-twentieth century.
 Wilson’s Snipes depend on wetlands, and draining or conversion of wetlands is detrimental to this species.
 Other threats include collisions with lighthouses, radio, TV, and cell towers, buildings, and cars.

 - Andres, B.A., P.A.
 Smith, R.I.G.
 Morrison, C.L.
 Gratto-Trevor, S.C.
 Brown, and C.A.
 Friis.
 2012.
 Population estimates of North American Shorebirds, 2012.
 Wader Study Group Bulletin 119:178–194.
 Available from the U.S. Shorebird Conservation Plan website.